When most people in Portland think of “orthodontists” and “orthodontics,” they immediately think of braces.

 However, orthodontics is a much broader specialty of dentistry that focuses on cranial and jaw growth, as well as the alignment of teeth.

-In order to correct jaw alignment, many times orthodontists will use specific appliances, in addition to traditional braces.
+To correct jaw alignment, orthodontists will often use specific appliances, in addition to traditional braces.

 These appliances are uniquely fabricated for addressing jaw problems.